Frequently asked questions

 What is raw milk?

-We are Department of Agriculture and organic certified and regularly test the milk for pathogens.
 We are committed to high levels of hygiene and only bottle and sell milk that we drink ourselves.

 People have found raw milk to be easier to digest and it's often associated with improving gut health.
 A number of high-end restaurants and customers also find it makes excellent yoghurt, cheese and ice cream!
 We strongly advise you do more research about the health benefits some people have found from drinking raw milk.